Nigeria tells U.N. sparing no effort tackling terrorism 'menace'

-UNITED NATIONS An Islamist insurgency in Nigeria's northeast is challenging the country's stability and every effort is being made to tackle the extremists with "due regard for fundamental human rights," Nigerian President Goodluck Jonathan said on Tuesday.
+UNITED NATIONS, Sept 24 An Islamist insurgency in Nigeria's northeast is challenging the country's stability and every effort is being made to tackle the extremists with "due regard for fundamental human rights," Nigerian President Goodluck Jonathan said on Tuesday.

 Violence has intensified over the past two months, as the Islamists - known as Boko Haram and linked to al Qaeda's African wing - fight back against a military operation ordered by Jonathan in May to crush their 4-year-old rebellion.